 Part 3 presents statements of compliance requirements, related audit objectives, and suggested audit procedures.
-When restating compliance requirements, Part 3 uses the conventions employed in 2 CFR part 200.
-For example, when the word "must" is used it indicates a requirement, whereas use of the word "should" indicates a best practice or recommended approach rather than a requirement (see FAQ 303-2).
-Given that different terminology (e.g., "shall") was used before the issuance of 2 CFR part 200, the language of Part 3 continues to reflect the way in which the compliance requirements previously were stated.
+When restating compliance requirements, Part 3 uses the conventions employed in 2 CFR Part 200.
+For example, when the word "must" is used it indicates a requirement, whereas use of the word "should" indicates a best practice or recommended approach rather than a requirement (2 CFR 200.101 (b) .
+Given that different terminology (e.g., "shall") was used before the issuance of 2 CFR Part 200, the language of Part 3 continues to reflect the way in which the compliance requirements previously were stated.
 The limited use of the term "should not" (e.g., with respect to improper payments) refers to an action or activity that is non-compliant.